New Jersey Rehabiliation Association

 ARTICLE IV - MEMBERSHIP

-Section 2 Voting privileges shall be restricted to proper dues paying members, due notice having been sent.
-Written ballot shall be use to cast votes for elected positions of the State.
+Section 2 Voting privileges shall be restricted to proper dues paying members.

 Section 3 There shall be no dues in connection with membership in the New Jersey Chapter of NRA, Inc.

 Section 4 The membership year and the fiscal year of the NJRA will be the same as that of the NRA.